 For initial guidance in finding energy efficiency opportunities, we look to the Strategic Energy Plan, developed in 2008 by an energy consultancy which provided such plans for all UC campuses and medical centers.
 It is interesting to see all of the changes, particularly in lighting retrofit strategies, that have emerged in the five years since the SEP was developed.
 FD&C Manager Joel Swift has reorganized and prioritized the original list, and the Group will now evaluate the various opportunities provided, looking at cost, feasibility, energy savings and similar criteria.

 The projects that are the most obvious, and easiest for the general population to understand, are lighting efficiency projects.
 Many projects involve the replacement of current fluorescent lamps, which are 32 watts, with lower energy lamps, either 28 watts or 25 watts.
 If you look around at current lighting, it’s pretty easy to see that most workplaces are overlit, so going to lower wattage lamps is a pretty seamless means of achieving energy use reduction.
+Where areas are being completely remodeled, fluorescent fixtures will be replaced with LEDs.
 Most of this work will be initially be done in administrative areas, as we know we need to tread gently in patient care areas.
-However, we are looking at a pilot lighting retrofit project in an outpatient clinic, perhaps Cardiology in ACC.
+However, we are initiating a pilot lighting retrofit project in an outpatient clinic, ACC Cardiology.

 When we look at exterior lighting, it’s pretty obvious that we are burdened by old lighting technology that is inefficient in both light quality and energy use.
 We’ve already replaced existing high intensity discharge lighting in selected locations, and achieved a significant energy savings.
 To promote the pursuit of these savings, SMUD offers energy efficiency incentives.
 For both the Broadway wallpack project and the Fleet Services Washbay retrofit project, we were able to maximize the incentives of 30 percent of the project cost.